Track-On2:

 We introduce Track-On2, a simple transformer-based method for online, frame-by-frame point tracking.
 The pipeline has three parts:

-(i) Visual Encoder bottom-left, which extracts multi-scale features from each frame with a DINOv3-based ViT-Adapter and fuses them via an FPN;
+(i) Visual Encoder top-left, which extracts multi-scale features from each frame with a DINOv3-based ViT-Adapter and fuses them via an FPN;

 (ii) Query Decoder, which decodes interest-point queries by attending to current-frame features and the memory propagated from the previous frame;